Top 20 Dog Food Brands

 • cranberries, rich in vitamin C;

-All together provide the animals’ need for comprehensive nutrition.
-Canagan’s recipes have won prestigious awards, including the Queen’s Awards for Enterprise, the most prestigious award in the UK.
+Together, they provide the animals’ need for complete nutrition.
+Canagan’s recipes have been recognized with prestigious awards, including the Queen’s Awards for Enterprise, the most prestigious award in the UK.

 Canagan